 On May 20, 1942 an A-24 Dive bomber piloted by Captain Rogers, C.O., 8th Bomb Squadron spotted the crashed B-25 from the air while flying over Aiyura.
 He landed and spoke with Feltham then continued to Wau.
 When he returned to Port Moresby, he ordered three crews to rescue the B-25 crew.

 On May 24, 1942, three A-24 Dive Bombers attempted to rescue the crew, but two crashed on landing.
 On May 25, 1942 the surviving A-24 Dive Bomber 41-15822 crashed on take off, killing pilot Holcombe and injuring passenger Rogers.

-On June 18, 1942 Jerry Pendleton landed at Aiyura Airfield in a DH Dragon and flew Rogers out on June 18.
-That same day Feltham attempted to fly the Spartan to Bena Bena Airfield but crashed towards dusk, suffering two broken legs.
-He was found trapped in the wreckage by members of his crew and several Australians.
-They splinted Feltham's legs and made a litter to carry him to Bena Bena.
-From there Pendleton flew Feltham out and, over the next few weeks, Feltham's crew and Lt.
+On June 18, 1942 Jerry Pendleton landed at Aiyura Airfield in a DH Dragon and flew Rogers out.
+That same day, near dusk, Feltham attempted to fly the Spartan biplane to Bena Bena Airfield but crashed suffering two broken legs.
+He was found trapped in the wreckage by his crew and several Australians.
+They splinted Feltham's legs and made a litter then carried him to Bena Bena.
+Afterwards, Pendleton flew the same DH Dragon to Bena Bena Airfield to rescue Feltha.
+Over the next few weeks, the rest of Feltham's crew and Lt.
 Doan.
-Doan returned to Charters Towers on July 15th.
+Doan were flown back and by on July 15, 1942 returned to Charters Towers.

 A-24 Dive Bomber Serial Number 41-15822